amient/affinity/README.md

 Applications typically have their own default configuration layered on top of the reference files and a set of thin, deployment specific conf files.

-Internally Affinity has it's own type-safe configuration abstraction that is initialized from the HOCON conf files.
-These type-safe configuration descriptors handles validation, enforcement and messaging around invalid configuration.
+Internally Affinity has its own type-safe configuration abstraction that is initialized from the HOCON conf files.
+These type-safe configuration descriptors handle validation, enforcement of requirements and messaging around invalid settings.

 TODO ..